CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

     credit: National Geographic
     mode: landscape
 contributors:
+- label: " James DePoy"
+- label: " Mark Powell"
 - label: Jenna Thomas
   content: Vulcan, Inc.
-- label: " Mark Powell"
-- label: " James DePoy"
+- label: Conor Cronin
+  content: CSIS

 ---
 The South China Sea has emerged as one of the most dangerous flashpoints in the Indo-Pacific over the last decade.
 With China’s expansion and militarization of its holdings in the disputed Spratly Islands from late 2013, tensions have escalated rapidly.